BlockchainCommons/Research/papers/bcr-2024-008-bytemoji.md

 The byte sequences that encode emojis can become quite long and complex:

-- Some emojis, like (“I am a witness”) are 17 UTF-8 bytes!
+- Some emojis that render as a single glyph use several combining forms.
+For example, *“I am a witness”* takes 17 UTF-8 bytes!

 👁️‍🗨️

-- Some emojis are sequences, like ("family: man, woman, girl, boy with various skin tones") in 28 bytes.
-Note this is a *single* emoji!
+- Some emojis are rendered as sequences of multiple glyphs, for example *"family: man, woman, girl, boy with various skin tones"* take 28 bytes.
+Note that this is a *single* emoji!

 👨🏿‍👩🏾‍👧🏽‍👦🏼

-So to keep things simple while still providing a wide range of visual objects, we selected a set of 256 emojis that are:
+So to keep things simple while still providing a wide range of visual objects, we selected a set of 256 emojis that:

 - All render as single glyphs.
 - All have code points that serialize as 3 or 4 UTF-8 bytes.